manavortex/Tampermonkey/README.md

 # Tampermonkey
 A collection of tampermonkey scripts.
-I'm running Chrome, it's September 2017.
+I'm running Firefox Quantum Developer Edition / Safari on OS-X, it's January 2019.
 See commit dates for compatibility.